 Intermediate results include lake basins such as Pyramid Lake, Nevada, where lake levels and salinity change on a decadal time scale as a function of short-term climatic variation, and, more recently, diversions for irrigation and hydroelectric generation.
 The indigenous Lahontan cutthroat trout, cui-ui, and tui chub are fishy features of special note that we will revisit at a later time.

-Moderate flow, approx. 1 foot above summer level,
+Moderate flow, approx. 1 foot above summer level, transparency about 35 cm. in a turbidity tube |

 The most conspicuous of these is the turbulent flow through hardwood forest and meadow, meandering as much as it can within the confines of the stream banks.
 Where flow is laterally constricted, as in passing between bridge abutments, some scouring will occur, re-suspending silt and sediments previously deposited, and moving them downstream to slower channels where the heavier particles will settle to the bottom again.
 Similar scouring of banks on the outer river bends , and deposition on the inner bends keeps the stream in a state of continuous lateral movement.
 Some of the very finest of suspended particles may remain in suspension over great distances, depending upon the velocity of stream flow.